 On March 4, 2021, the Ashé Cultural Arts Center opened its doors to 238 elderly and medically at-risk New Orleans Musicians’ Clinic patients and cultural community members to provide first COVID vaccine doses.
 The partnership, one of the first in the nation to prioritize artists and musicians for access to the vaccine, gave shots to elders and medically vulnerable musicians, culture bearers, cultural educators, and visual artists.

-The event provided direct access to care resources for members of the local cultural community in line with the Musicians’ Clinic’s mission to overcome health disparity and uplift the performers who are the heartbeat of this city.
+The event provided direct access to care resources for members of the local cultural community in line with the Musicians’ Clinic’s mission to overcome health inequity and uplift the performers who are the heartbeat of this city.
 NOLA Ready, coordinated by the New Orleans Health Department, facilitated the shots, and the event was supported by city and state health department officials.

 After a year of NOLA’s treasured culture bearers gracefully stepping back and enduring hardships in the interest of public safety, vaccinations offer relief, hope, and a chance for our cherished cultural traditions to resume.
 This particular model of community care engagement is one of many COVID-19 response offerings from the New Orleans Musicians’ Clinic, the first healthcare clinic specifically designed to provide medical care to performing artists in the nation.